Best Crypto Cards in Canada (2026)

 TD, RBC, and Scotiabank all charge 2.5% foreign currency conversion fees on every USD purchase, whether online or in-store.
 Canadians spend heavily on US-priced platforms (Amazon.com, Netflix, Shopify stores) and travel south frequently.
 A crypto card with 0% FX fees on a USD-settled balance saves that 2.5% on every cross-border transaction - the core value proposition for Canadian crypto card users.

 Canada has no domestic crypto card issuers.
 Every option available to Canadians comes from global providers.
-The selection narrowed significantly in 2023 when Binance withdrew and the CSA tightened requirements, pushing out several exchanges.
+The selection narrowed in 2023 when Binance withdrew and the CSA tightened requirements, pushing out several exchanges.
 What remains: a focused set of globally available cards that ship to Canadian addresses and work with Apple Pay, Google Pay, and contactless terminals nationwide.
 Exchange-linked cards from Bitget, Bybit, and Wirex do not cover the Canadian market.

 Tria leads with up to 6% with 0% FX and yield-linked rewards - Signature at 4.5% ($109/yr) or Premium at 6% ($250/yr).
-Kolo delivers 5% BTC cashback with 0% FX at $0 ($5/txn cap, $200/mo cashback cap) - the highest free-tier return available in Canada.
+Kolo currently markets 2% BTC cashback with 0% FX at $0, which keeps it relevant as a free BTC card for Canadians who mainly care about USD spending and simple setup rather than maximum net rewards.

 Best Card For Every Need in Canada